knokko/update-loop/update-loops-overview.md

 the naive sleep approach, but is not as desperate as the smarter sleeping approach.

-For instance, instead of counting the number of updates since the start of the application, you could count the number of updates the past second.
-When a single update invocation takes too long, the system will simply cancel or shorten the `sleepTime` of the next iteration (and possibly affect some more iterations).
-When the execution time of the update function is consistently larger than the desired update period, the system won't sleep because the number of updates per second is always smaller than desired.
-When the execution time of the update function suddenly drops, the system will try to compensate for the *missed updates during the last second* rather than all missed updates during the peak hours.
-Thus the system will continue normal operation after at most 1 second.
+The lagg problem of the *smarter sleeping* approach can be solved by limiting the maximum backlog: when the backlog is larger than some constant, any additional backlog should be discarded.
+This can be implemented by increasing the `startTime` by the additional backlog.

 ## The `UpdateLoop` class
-The `UpdateLoop` class of this library uses a sliding window to track the number of updates that happened during the past N updates.
-Both the update period and the length of the sliding window are configurable.
-Together, they determine how much time it 'looks back'
+The `UpdateLoop` class of this library implements the *smarter sleeping* approach with a maximum backlog.
+It is slightly more complicated because it also allows the period and maximum backlog to be changed at any time.
+Instead of trying to implement all this logic yourself, you can just use `UpdateLoop`.